srl-labs/sros-anysec-macsec-lab/README.md

 ANYSec is an amazing technology, flexible and scalable, capable of E2E low-latency and line-rate transport encryption.
 ANYSec can be combined with other technologies such as MACSec or IPSec.
 It allows slicing and per service encryption.

-Does ANYSec work with CLAB vSIMs?
+Does ANYSec work with CLAB vSIMs or SR-SIMs?
 Yes for functional tests, but obviously not for performance/latency.
-CLAB and vSIMs can be used to test and validate the configurations.
+CLAB and SR-SIMs can be used to test and validate the configurations.
 Setup is fully functional with ANYSec stats increase and packets are encrypted as seen in the TCPDUMP capture.

 More to come in the upcoming releases!